 s172 Companies Act 2006

 As a Board we have always taken decisions for the long term, and collectively and individually our aim is always to uphold the highest standards of conduct.
-We expect all of our colleagues, at every level of the business, to do the same.
-Similarly, we understand that our business can only grow and prosper over the long term if we understand and respect the views and needs of our customers, colleagues and the communities in which we operate, as well as our suppliers and the shareholders to whom we are accountable.
-This is reflected in our “Business Principles”, and our Sustainability report sets out more detail on how we manage our relationships with them.
+Similarly, we understand that our business can only grow and prosper over the long term if we understand and respect the views and needs of our customers, colleagues and the communities in which we operate, as well as our suppliers, the environment and the shareholders to whom we are accountable.
+This is reflected in our business principles, and our Sustainability report sets out more detail on how we manage our relationships with them.

 Engaging with our colleagues

 We have asked Marion Sears to be our ‘Designated Non-Executive Director’ to engage with our colleagues.
 Marion attended the National Voice Forum meetings in September and April, and fed back to the Board afterwards.
 In addition, in November, National Voice Forum members were invited to the AGM, and met with the Board afterwards.
 The Chairman and other Board members answered a number of questions posed by the Forum, and also asked Forum members to suggest ways that we can improve our business for the benefit of our customers.
 We will repeat this meeting in November 2019.
 In April we used the National Voice Forum to engage with colleagues on remuneration, describing our policies and approach, and asked for feedback.
 Further detail is in the Implementation Report section of the Remuneration Report.

 We also asked our graduate intake to meet the Board in July, to help us to understand how millennials make their decisions on where and how to buy homewares, and where they want to work.
 We found this to be a useful and refreshing way of learning how our younger customers and potential colleagues see us, and will invite our graduates to the Board regularly.